 Defamation of Character Statute of Limitations

-Many people have taken the step of filing a “cease and desist” letter in response to this crime, in which they warn the person making the false allegations to halt before any further legal action is taken.
-Learn more about defamation and how to interpret the laws regarding the Statute of Limitations by reading the sections below.
+Many people have taken the step of sending a cease and desist letter, in which they warn the person making the false allegations to halt before legal action is taken.
+Learn more about defamation and the statute of limitations for each state by reading the sections below.

-As previously stated, the two aspects of defamation are slander and libel:
+As previously stated, the two types of defamation are slander and libel:

-- Libel is also distinguished by the fact that it leaves a lasting record, such as an email, radio or television broadcast, newspaper article, or internet posting.
+- Libel is distinguished by the fact that it leaves a lasting record.
+Libel can be done through email, a radio or television broadcast, a newspaper article, or an internet post.

 - Slander does not leave a permanent mark and might be as simple as a verbal phrase or a hand gesture.

-Below, a comprehensive list of all 50 states outlines local statutes of limitations:
+Here is a comprehensive list of all statutes of limitations in the U.S:

 - Alabama — 2 years

 - Alaska — 6 years for real or personal property